 According to Productivity Consultant and Certified Professional Organizer Kim Oser, a messy office is a recipe for distraction.

 "Clutter affects our attention, which sets you back from whatever task you're working on," she says.
 "It's multitasking, which doesn't even really exist; task switching is a more accurate term.

 Translation: the more clutter you have in your workspace, the harder it is to stay focused on the task at hand.
 "The notion of organized chaos is somewhat of a misnomer because you may have an idea of where things are in your piles and chaos, but you still have to spend time searching and sifting through the mess, which is counterproductive and could mean missed deadlines," says Oser.

 A 2011 Princeton University study backs her up.
 According to researchers, nearby clutter is so over stimulating that it often impacts attention and work efficiency.
 Oser likens the phenomenon to a computer with a hundred tabs open.

 "What does your computer do?
 It slows down or freezes," she says.
 "Then you have to go back, close everything, and refocus.
 You're less productive than if you'd just focused on a single task."

-In other words, a tidy office equals fewer distractions.
+In other words, a tidy, clean office equals fewer distractions.